 The reporting of the carrier phase-based measurements alone without reporting the existing positioning measurements.

-Potential solutions for NR carrier phase positioning are evaluated with the consideration of various error sources, which include: phase noise (FR2), carrier frequency offset (CFO)/Doppler, oscillator-drift, transmitter/receiver antenna reference point (ARP) location errors, transmitter/receiver initial phase error, antenna phase center offset (PCO) etc. Detailed evaluation methodology and assumptions are presented in Annex A.3
+Potential solutions for NR carrier phase positioning are evaluated with the consideration of various error sources, which include phase noise (FR2), carrier frequency offset (CFO)/Doppler, oscillator-drift, transmitter/receiver antenna reference point (ARP) location errors, transmitter/receiver initial phase error, antenna Phase Center Offset (PCO) etc. Detailed evaluation methodology and assumptions are presented in Annex A.3

 A summary of the evaluation results for the impact of the multipath/NLOS on NR carrier phase positioning are presented in Section 6.3.2.